cleecoloma/reading-notes/code-401/class-02.md

 ### What is NPM?
 1. What version of npm are you running on your machine?
+> The version of npm I'm running on my machine is 9.8.1.
 2. What command would you type to install a library/package called ‘jshint’ into your node project?
+> `npm install jshint`

 ### What is TDD
 1. Explain why tests are important.
 Please explain as though I were your non technical elder.
+> Tests are important because make sure the applications you create reliable and work as they are intended.
+Think of it like a chef, a chef sometimes taste tests their cooking to make sure it taste the way they want it.
 2. What are three expected benefits of testing
+> 1. Significant reduction in bugs
+> 2. Smoother final project phase
+> 3. Improved technical quality
 3. Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.
+> 1. Writing too many tests at once
+> 2. Writing tests that are too large

 ### CI/CD
 1. What are three benefits of Continuous Integration?